brissone/moodle-qtype_musictheory/README.txt

 earlier versions of PHP.

-3)	Javascript is used for the graphical user interface, but the question type is fully functional without it, with the exception of the note writing and note identification exercises.
+3)	Javascript is used for the graphical user interface, but the question type is fully functional without it, with the exception of the note writing, note identification and keyboard input exercises.

 How to install:

-1) Copy the contents of this folder into the following folder: moodle/question/type/musictheory
+1) Copy the 'musictheory' folder into the following folder: moodle/question/type
-2) Load the "Notifications" page on the Moodle home page - this will create database tables used by the question type.
+2) Load the "Notifications" page on the Moodle home page - this will create the database tables used by the question type.

 ================================================================================